Max Mallin QC

 Many of his cases include cross-border issues with jurisdiction challenges and disputes as to applicable law.
 Max’s experience in relation to actions involving banks, financial institutions and financial institutions is dealt with in the “Banking and Financial Services” section of his profile.

-- AC Scout v Ebullio & Ors (Commercial Court) Max acts for the Claimant in this large claim for damages for conspiracy to injure arising out of wrongful trading in Tin futures on the London Metal Exchange.
-The case is set down for a 3 week trial in July 2017.
+- AC Scout v Ebullio & Ors (Commercial Court).
+Max acted for the Claimant in this large claim for damages for conspiracy to injure arising out of wrongful trading in Tin futures on the London Metal Exchange.

-- Phillip Ivey v Genting Casinos UK Limited Max acts for the Claimant in this claim for damages for breach of contract in refusing to pay the £7.7 million which the Claimant won gambling at the Defendant’s casino.
-After a 6 day trial in October 2014, the Claimant’s claim was dismissed but the Claimant was then granted permission to appeal.
-In October 2016, the Claimant lost the appeal by a majority of 2:1 but was granted permission to appeal to the Supreme Court in March 2017.
-The hearing of the Claimant’s appeal to the Supreme Court is to be heard in July 2017.
+- Phillip Ivey v Genting Casinos UK Limited UKSC 67.
+Max acted for the Claimant in this claim for damages for breach of contract arising out of the Defendant’s refusal to pay the £7.7 million which the Claimant won gambling at the Defendant’s casino.
+After a 6 day trial, the Claimant’s claim was dismissed but the Claimant was then granted permission to appeal.
+In dismissing the Claimant’s appeal in July 2017, the Supreme Court took the opportunity to overrule the Ghosh test for dishonesty which had stood since 1984 for purposes of criminal law.

-- HTV Limited v ITV2 Limited Max acts for the Claimant in this claim for damages for breach of a TV Production Agreement.
-The Claimant was successful after a 3 week trial in July 2015 and was awarded about £4 million in damages for lost profits.
-The Defendant was refused permission to appeal on paper but obtained limited permission at an oral hearing in October 2016.
-The appeal is listed to be heard by the Court of Appeal in October 2017.
+- HTV Limited v ITV2 Limited (Commercial Court).
+Max acted for the Claimant in this claim for damages for breach of a TV Production Agreement.
+The Claimant was successful after a 3 week trial and was awarded a significant amount in damages for lost profits and interest.
+The Defendant was refused permission to appeal on paper but obtained limited permission at an oral hearing.
+The appeal was listed to be heard by the Court of Appeal in October 2017 but settled on the eve of the hearing.

-- Natural Instinct Limited & Ors v Brock & Ors (QBD) Max acted for the Claimants in this claim for equitable compensation for fraudulent misappropriation of company funds by former directors which was set down for trial in 2017.
+- Natural Instinct Limited & Ors v Brock & Ors (QBD).
+Max acted for the Claimants in this claim for equitable compensation for fraudulent misappropriation of company funds by former directors which was set down for trial in 2017.
 There were also cross-994 Petitions.
-The claims settled at a mediation in March 2017.
+The claims settled in March 2017.